Bard PowerPort Lawsuits

 Since 2021, Bard has faced more than 11,000 federal lawsuits for its polypropylene hernia mesh products.
 These hernia mesh lawsuits claim the implants caused infections, organ perforation, intestinal blockage and other injuries.
 There haven’t been any jury verdicts or settlements in these cases yet.

 Bard also faces more than 1,300 federal IVC filter lawsuits.
 Inferior vena cava filters aim to reduce the risk of blood clots in people who cannot take blood thinners.
 NBC News linked Bard to 39 deaths caused by the IVC filters.
-In April 2018, the U.S. Ninth Circuit Court awarded Sherr-Una Booker more than $3.5 million in damages.
+In April 2018, a jury in Arizona awarded Sherr-Una Booker more than $3.5 million in damages based on her claim that Bard failed to warn of the dangers of the IVC filter.
+In 2020, the 9th Circuit Court of Appeals upheld the verdict.

 Was There a Bard PowerPort Recall?